One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 We’re only making the grass greener on the other side of the fence when we’re puking insecurity all over our side.

-The moment we make something forbidden or taboo it’s instantly more exciting and tempting to flirt with it.
+The moment we make something forbidden or taboo, it’s instantly more exciting and tempting to flirt with it.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.